tonaljs/tonal/docs/DOCUMENTATION.md

 ### Function list

-- [dictionary](#collectiondictionary) -  A dictionary is a function that, given a name, returns an array of intervals.
-And given a fileter function it returns all the names filtered by that function.
+- [dictionary](#collectiondictionary) -  Create a dictionary, a function that given a name, returns an array of intervals.
 - [harmonize](#collectionharmonize) -  Create a collection of pitches by transposing a tonic by a collection of intervals
 - [intervals](#collectionintervals) -  Get the intervals of a collection of pitches starting from a tonic
 - [mode](#collectionmode) -  Get the mode of a collection of pitches.